Cancer Research UK logo.

 If all or part of your voice box (larynx) is removed, you will have a permanent stoma to breathe through.
 You need this because the connection between your windpipe (trachea) and mouth has gone.

 This is called a laryngectomy stoma.
-You might also hear it called a tracheostomy.

-Diagram showing the position of the larynx
+04. Diagram showing the position of the larynx (2).svg.

-Diagram showing the position of the stoma after laryngectomy
+Diagram showing the position of the stoma after laryngectomy.

 More information about having a breathing stoma